Cuprins

 - Suitable clothing and footwear for the weather and rough terrain.

-With this basic equipment and a genuine respect for nature, you will be able to discover Romania’s most beautiful wild corners safely and joyfully.
+With this basic equipment and a genuine respect for nature, you will be able to discover Europe’s most beautiful wild corners safely and joyfully.

 Is Romania campervan friendly?